puxplaying/autogit/README.md

 Autogit is a Bash tool to automatically build, update or install Pacman applications from PKGBUILD's available on Github, Gitlab and AUR via configurable `makepkg`, Manjaro `buildpkg` or `chrootbuild` commands.
 It can also create automatically repo names like *core*, *extra*, *community* and create/update a repo database file via `repo-add`.
 Additionally it clears each local repo with `paccache -v -r -k 1 -c` to only keep the latest package version.

-It checks for the `pkgver` and `pkgrel` of the PKGBUILD, or in case of a git package for the latest commit to update applications and can either run once or in a loop with a timer setting.
+It compares the sha512 sums of the PKGBUILDS, or in case of a git package - checks for the latest commit to update applications and can either run once or in a loop with a timer setting.

 More information on how to set it up is available in autogit.conf, examples are included.